Education in Himachal Pradesh: Engineering institutions

 The state of Himachal Pradesh is a late starter in establishing engineering institutes as compared to other states of India.
 National Institute of Technology, Hamirpur (then Regional Engineering College, Hamirpur) was the first institute established in 1986.
 IITT college of Engineering, Kala Amb was the second institute established in the 20th century.
 The remaining institutes were established in the 21st century.
-A Government engineering school namely, Jawaharlal Nehru Government Engineering College in Sundernagar, was established by state govt in 2006.
-Needless to say that none of these institutions have achieved academic maturity as yet.
-Though some institutions (notably National Institute of Technology, Hamirpur) are striving hard to be centers of excellence, however the results are not encouraging.
-People of Himachal Pradesh nurture a desire to make this state a Switzerland of India because both share similar topography, however Himachal Pradesh lacks Swiss industrial prowess at present.
-It is hoped that manpower trained at these institutions shall support the industries in the region and some budding entrepreneurs will emerge to transform the industrial landscape of the state.
+A Government engineering school namely, Jawaharlal Nehru Government Engineering College in Sundernagar, was established by the state govt in 2006.
+Though some institutions (notably National Institute of Technology, Hamirpur) are striving hard to be centers of excellence.